Photo by Todd & Brad Reed Photography

 Lighthouses

 Ludington also has two lighthouses to discover!
 These beautiful and historic structures are an integral part of our community.
 The North Breakwater Light is in downtown Ludington at the end of Ludington Avenue and the Big Sable Point Lighthouse is within the Ludington State Park just north of town.
-In addition to the two lighthouses in Ludington, if you venture 30 miles north or south you’ll find Manistee’s North Pierhead Lighthouse and Little Sable Point Lighthouse in the Silver Lake State Park.
+In addition to the two lighthouses in Ludington, if you travel about a half hour, you’ll find the Manistee North Pierhead Lighthouse to the north and Little Sable Point Lighthouse south of Ludington in the Silver Lake State Park.
 Most lighthouses are open for tours in the summertime, offering a glimpse into Great Lakes maritime history.

 Ludington State Park